HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ##### Lifecycle events

 Install and activate are lifecycle events.
 It is common practice to create a cache of assets that will allow running the app offline when installing.
 Activation is generally used to clean up old caches associated with the previous service worker.

 {{ figure_markup(
-  caption="Usage percent of install event (desktop)", content="62.53%", classes="really-big-number",
+  caption="Usage percent of install event (desktop)", content="62.53%", classes="big-number",
   sheets_gid="573162824",
   sql_file="sw_events.sql"
 )